-Your furbaby will love this Grain Free Dog Treats Recipe and it couldn’t be easier to make.
-There’s lots of reasons why people are making the switch to Grain Free as it turns out.
+Your furbaby will love this Grain Free Dog Treats Recipe and they are super easy to make.
+There are lots of reasons why people are making the switch.
+Grain-free is much less toxic.

-Your dog may have a sensitive stomach.
-Regular food and wheat may cause diarrhea.
-As a result, they can end up dehydrated and feeling poorly.
-This would indicate they are grain intolerant.
+Your dog may also have a sensitive stomach.
+Regular food and wheat may cause diarrhea and as a result, they can end up dehydrated and feeling poorly.
+This is a sign that they may be grain intolerant.

-We have found a very easy recipe for you that uses only 4 simple ingredients and it’s really delicious too.
+We have found a very easy recipe that uses 4 simple ingredients and it’s delicious too.

-Nothing beats homemade dog treats.
-The best part, you can pop them in a jar and give them to your Canine-loving friends as a gift.
-They look cute when cut into Doggy Bones.
-Be sure to get your Doggie Cookie Cutter, you will absolutely love it!
+Nothing beats homemade dog treats and the best part, you can pop them in a jar for your Canine-loving friends.
+They look cute when cut into Doggy Bones too.

 Grain Free Dog Treats Recipe Ingredients